Thanks to the efforts of several people, most notably crewmember Roger

 private tour of the Hunley and the Hunley museum.
 What a spectacular

 opportunity to see such a great piece of history.
-Following is an article on

 Our most wonderful tour guide, G. D. Hinkle Sr. with